ln1draw/AuctionEdgeApplication/README.md

 necessarily true.
 In a real-life scenario, I would want much better differentiation between auctions in my code.

-Additionally, I stored everything as strings in the database since the CSV will always initially read as strings.
-It removes a small level of complication for the purposes of this test.
-In a real-world situation, several fields like the year and stock number will be integers.

 In a real-world scenario, I would want an additional Sale table.
 The sale table would be a join table between the vehicle and the auction tables, and would also include information like the payout and other data that we might want to preserve if a vehicle is sold multiple times.